-I am only recently learning about the job of humane animal care/control and law enforcement officers.
-It is traumatic.
-You see an ugly side of humanity, hurting innocent helpless animals.
-You have to put down animals because the rest of us are irresponsible.
-And you don't get adequate support and understanding from us either.
+Your job is traumatic.
+You see an ugly side of humanity: people hurting other people.
+And you don't get adequate support and understanding either.

 I cannot even begin to understand...

 I know that I cannot even begin to understand what your job is like.
 And I'm not going to insult you and pretend to understand.
 What I am going to do is to talk with you about trauma, from my perspective as a psychologist who treats traumatized patients, writes about trauma, and generally believes that most human problems stem from unresolved and often unconscious trauma.
 We try to protect ourselves, but this often gets in the way.
 So we need new ways to cope.